Mississippi National Guard: Mississippi State Guard

 Mississippi's state defense force, the Mississippi State Guard, is a military entity authorized by both the State Code of Mississippi and executive order.
-The State Guard is the state's authorized militia and assumes the state mission of the Mississippi National Guard in the event the MS National Guard is mobilized.
-This force is federally recognized, but are separate from the National Guard and are not meant to be federalized.
-The SDF comprises retired active and reserve military personnel and selected professional persons who volunteer their time and talents in further service to their state.
+The State Guard is Mississippi's authorized militia which can assume, in whole or in part, the state mission of the Mississippi National Guard in the event the MS National Guard is federally mobilized and is regularly placed on state active duty alongside the MS National Guard in times of emergency.
+This force is federally recognized, but is not a component of the MS National Guard and cannot be federalized (Except in the case of naval components).
+The State Guard comprises retired and former active, reserve and National Guard military personnel, selected professional persons and ordinary citizens who volunteer their time and talents in further service to their state.